aimhigherweb/iec_website/content/what-we-do/keratoconus.md

 **Corneal graft:** When keratoconus is no longer progressing, corneal grafts can be an option for those who still have poor vision with glasses or contact lenses.
 This can be due to corneal scarring as a direct result of keratoconus or because of corneal hydrops, a condition where the back surface of the cornea ruptures due to extreme thinning.
 A corneal graft may also be used when contact lenses are no longer tolerable to wear.
 However, grafts have a risk of rejection, require long courses of steroid drops, and often require spectacles or contact lenses after the surgery.

 **Intracorneal ring segments (ICRS):** In certain cases, plastic rings can be inserted into the cornea to both artificially thicken and flatten the cornea.
-This is only an option for those with mild short-sightedness (under –5D) for whom contact lenses and glasses are unsatisfactory, and even then will need a consultation with an ophthalmologist to determine if ICRS is suitable.
+This is only an option for those with mild short-sightedness (under –5D) for whom contact lenses and glasses are unsatisfactory, and even then will need a consultation with an ophthalmologist to determine suitability.

 #### **Keratoconus vs. Pellucid Marginal Corneal Degeneration**